Braylfearde History, Family Crest & Coats of Arms

 Important Dates for the Braylfearde family

 This web page shows only a small excerpt of our Braylfearde research.
-Another 146 words (10 lines of text) covering the years 1060 and 1450 are included under the topic Early Braylfearde History in all our PDF Extended History products and printed products wherever possible.
+Another 103 words (7 lines of text) covering the years 1060, 1450, 1660 and 1678 are included under the topic Early Braylfearde History in all our PDF Extended History products and printed products wherever possible.

 Braylfearde Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Braylfearde include Braylsford, Braylford, Brayleford, Brailsford, Braylesford, Brawlford, Brawford, Brelisford, Brellisford and many more.

 Early Notables of the Braylfearde family (pre 1700)

 More information is included under the topic Early Braylfearde Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Braylfearde family

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants: Samuel Brawford who settled with his family in Charles Town [Charleston], South Carolina in 1767 aged 2; Samuel Brailsford settled in Charles Town [Charleston], South Carolina in 1794.